-Zion Massage College's Professional Massage Therapy program is designed to prepare students to pass the MBLEx and other exams, for which they qualify.
-ZMC's curriculum exceeds the requirements for a professional massage therapy program as established by the State of Utah and the National Certification Board of Therapeutic Massage and Bodywork (NCBTMB).
+Zion Massage College's Foundational Massage Therapy program is designed to prepare students to pass the MBLEx and other exams, for which they qualify.
+The program of this curriculum meets the requirements for a licensure as a Massage Therapist as established by the State of Utah and the National Certification Board of Therapeutic Massage and Bodywork (NCBTMB).
 Below is a chart which compares the requirements for licensure in the state of Utah with the requirements for graduation from Zion Massage College.